10 Albuquerque Nicknames You Should Know

 The 505

-An aerial shot of a city under an orange and purple sky at sunset
+An aerial shot of a city with green trees under a pink and purple sky at sunset

 The Q